Open to new roles

 Details Signal Intent

-Error states, empty states, edge cases — these aren't afterthoughts.
-They're where trust is built or broken.
+Error states, empty states, edge cases.
+None of it is afterthought work.
+This is where trust gets built or broken.
 I care about the full experience, not just the happy path.

 Tools & Methods